 Choosing your degree course is one of the most important academic decisions you will make and will set you on your potential career path.
-Our specialist subject options give you an introduction to a particular university course, combining interactive tuition with hands-on activities and guidance on subject-specific university requirements and degree modules, so that you can make more informed choices and feel more prepared for your university application.
+Our specialist subject options give you an introduction to a particular university course, combining interactive tuition with hands-on activities and guidance about subject-specific university requirements and degree modules, so that you can make more informed choices and feel more prepared for your university application.
 We include professional talks and visits to bring the subject to life and give students a taste of what it would be like to work in this field.

 At registration, students select one from a choice of 5 specialist subject areas:

 - Business and Economics

 All students (13-14 years and 15-18 years) have twice-weekly supervisions (Oxbridge-style discussion classes), led by Cambridge Undergraduates and Graduates in their chosen specialist subjects.
 Students are taught at an appropriate level for their age group (13-14 years or 15-18 years).
 For the younger students, the emphasis is on introducing some of the key aspects of the subject and providing the opportunity to explore interesting subject-related topics.
 The older students will have more advanced tuition and challenging projects to gain a more in-depth understanding of graduate-level studies and careers in their chosen field.

 For year-round online services, such as research projects and mock interviews, a wider choice of subjects is available.

 Business and Economics

 During this course students are taught the principles of business management, economics, marketing, human resources, business ethics, entrepreneurship and finance and apply what they have learned in a series of practical tasks.
 They will be introduced to the principles behind macro and micro economic theories and how they are applied in a modern, global business environment.
 Working in small teams, they have the opportunity to:

 - examine the significance of globalisation and interdependence in modern economies